 Directions

-Your next stop is Rickmer Rickmers (23) which can be reached by heading left on Elbpromenade.
-You’ll be walking a distance of 500 m.
+Your next stop is Rickmer Rickmers (23).
+Head north on Überseebrücke and turn left onto Jan-Fedder-Promenade.
+You’ll be walking a distance of 550 m.

 23. Rickmer Rickmers

-The three-masted Rickmer Rickmers sailing schooner is one of the highlights of the port of Hamburg.
-This 97-meter long freighter has had a long and colorful history after its construction at the Rickmers shipyard in Bremerhaven in 1896.
-It was initially used in the saltpeter trade with Chile and from 1912 till 1962 was used by the Portuguese Navy as a cadet school ship.
-The ship’s figurehead (designed to protect the ship against bad luck and to watch over its course) that is modeled after the four-year-old grandson of the founder of Rickmers shipyards.
+The three-masted Rickmer Rickmers sailing schooner is one of the highlights of the Port of Hamburg.
+This 97-meter-long freighter has a long and colorful history since its construction at the Rickmers shipyard in Bremerhaven in 1896.

 Directions